looparmor/looparmor.dev/content/english/_index.md

 features:
   - title: "Security In Every Step"
     image: "/images/service_test.png"
     content: "Most of the time, Security is just an extra step at the end of the Software Development Lifecycle.
-However, Security needs to be part of every step, from Planning to Deployment.
-This can include"
+However, Security needs to be part of every step - from Planning to Deployment."
     bulletpoints:
       - "**Infrastructure as code scanning** to automatically check for noncompliance with security policies and standards"
       - "**Container image scanning** to compare them against vulnerability databases to uncover security risks"
-      - "**Container image signing** to mitigate the risk of running containers that have been tampered with"
+      - "**Container image signing** to mitigate the risk of running containers that may have been injected with malicious code"
-      - "**Software composition analysis** to identify (open source) components in applications and evaluate them against databases to detech license violations and security and quality issues"
+      - "**Software composition analysis** to identify (open source) components in applications and evaluate them against databases to detect license violations and security and quality issues"
       - "**Static application security testing** to automatically check and give real-time feedback on code before it is compiled"
       - "Many more like **Dynamic application security testing, Interactive application security testing, Linting,...**"
     button: